NikhilSunny11/CODSOFT/README.md

 The application will now be running on `http://localhost:5173` (or your default React port), communicating with the backend on `http://localhost:5000`.

----paste your terminal commands and run your app instantly.

 ```